Love Is...: Comic strip features

 Love Is... is a single-frame strip.
 The caption for each strip begins with the phrase "love is..." in the upper left corner, with the thought completed at the bottom, below an illustration, usually of the man and the woman who are the main characters.
 Each strip is independent of those before and after; there are no ongoing storylines.

 The two main characters are a man and a woman, drawn simply with oversize heads and eyes.
 They are typically depicted unclothed, unless clothing is needed for the scene depicted, such as a military uniform for the man, or an apron for the woman.
 The figures have no primary or secondary sexual features shown other than the woman having dots for nipples.
 He is identified by his short black hair, and she by her light waist-length hair.
 The characters have been featured in various stages of romance: just meeting, dating, as a young married couple, and in old age.
-Although not usually named, a 1974 strip identifies the woman as "Kim", and a 1971 strip has her writing the letter "R" in the beach sand: both references to original cartoonist Kim Casali and her husband Roberto.
+Although not usually named, a 1974 strip identifies the woman as "Kim", and a 1971 strip has her writing the letter "R" in the beach sand, both references to original cartoonist Kim Casali and her husband Roberto.

 The strip occasionally includes members of the couple's family.
 Their two children may appear as either infants or pre-teens.
 The gray-haired elderly parents of either partner are also seen.
 Pet dogs and cats have appeared, sometimes deceased to illustrate love for a lost pet.
 Friends and others occasionally appear, generally distinguished from the main characters by their hair color and style.

 Although the strip generally deals with personal relationship issues, sometimes there are messages related to environment conservation and teaching their kids lessons about the environment.
 In one of the strips the characters are shown campaigning to save children.

 Alternate versions

 In the 1980s an alternate version of the strip ran in the "Cartoons" paper in the British newspaper the Mail on Sunday.
 This was a three- or four-panel strip, with the male and female characters drawn fully clothed.

-The Turkish version of the strip (Aşk ...dır.) is sold in form of small pieces of comic strips wrapped around gum.
+The Turkish version of the strip (Şıpsevdi) is sold in form of small pieces of comic strips wrapped around gum.